sadekar-onkar/cricket_public/README.md

 # cricket

-All the codes to reproduce the results from "Quantifying individual and team performance in cricket"
+All the codes to reproduce the results from "Individual and team performance in cricket"

 Authors: Onkar Sadekar, Sandeep Chowdhary, M.S.
 Santhanam, and Federico Battiston